The Purchase That Brought Southern Arizona Into The U. S.

 Unfortunately, to achieve that goal, the railroad would need to run through the U. S. territory that was north of the Gila River.
 That area was extremely mountainous and make the venture to expensive.

-The more direct route for the railroad was determined to be south of the Gila River which was part of Mexico.
-Gadsden was undaunted.
-He immediately set out to have the Federal Government acquire the land needed to build the railroad from Mexico.
+The most direct route for the railroad was south of the Gila River.
+Then part of Mexico.
+Undaunted, Gadsden set out to have the Federal Government acquire the land needed to build the railroad from Mexico.

 The Deal With Mexico

 With friends in high places inside the Government, Gadsden was able to receive an appointment as the U. S. Minister to Mexico by President Pierce.
-He was given instructions, by way of his design, to acquire enough land to build a railroad to the Gulf of California.
-The plot was immediately put into action.
+His instructions were to acquire enough land to build a railroad to the Gulf of California.
+He went to work immediately.

 The territory to be acquired was basically a no man’s land in northern Mexico.
 In the mid 1800’s the area was hardly settled and experiencing frequent Indian raids.